NEW HAMPSHIRE STUDENT DATA PRIVACY AGREEMENT VERSION (2019)

 h.
 Periodic Risk Assessment.
 Provider further acknowledges and agrees to conduct periodic risk assessments and remediate any identified security and privacy vulnerabilities in a timely manner.

 i.
 Backups.
-Provider agrees to maintain backup copies, backed up at least daily, of Student Data in case of Provider’s system failure or any other unforeseen event resulting in loss of Student Data or any portion thereof.
+Provider agrees to maintain backup copies, backed up at least regularly, of Student Data in case of Provider’s system failure or any other unforeseen event resulting in loss of Student Data or any portion thereof.

 k.
 New Hampshire Specific Data Security Requirements.
 The Provider agrees to the following privacy and security standards from “the Minimum Standards for Privacy and Security of Student and Employee Data” from the New Hampshire Department of Education.
 Specifically, the Provider agrees to: